 How lovely!
 How does your gym set itself apart from a gendered gym?

 My gym has one locker room for people of all genders to use, with private changing and shower areas, and multiple all-gender toilets.
 Typical standards of beauty and health are not valued at my gym, so results and goals are not gendered.
-In the fitness industry, everything is gendered, even certain exercises are are categorized as “for men” or “for women.”
-It is a huge relief to be freed of that burden, even if it’s just in this space.
+In the fitness industry everything is gendered, even certain exercises are are categorized as “for men” or “for women.”
+It is a huge relief to freed of that burden, even if it’s just in this space.

 Have you ever felt uncomfortable in a gym before?

 All of the time.
 I avoid changing or showering when I am away from my gym.
-If I must use the bathroom, I appraise which one will be the safest for me, if a non-gendered one is not available—I keep my eyes down, rush in, and rush out.
+If I must use the toilet, I appraise which one will be the safest for me, if a non-gendered one is not available—I keep my eyes down, rush in, and rush out.
 For the most part, I just hold it, and avoid drinking anything.